eChecks vs ACH: What’s the Difference?

 ACH stands for Automated Clearing House, which is a form of transaction that allows merchants to send and receive payments electronically via the proprietary ACH network.
 The two types of ACH payments are ACH credit and ACH debit.
 Users mostly use this kind of processing for regular bills and utility payments.

 The transaction speed and cost may vary for credit and debit types of ACH payments.
-Mostly, it takes around 1 to 2 business days to complete a transaction.
+Mostly, it takes around 1-2 business days to complete a transaction.

 ACH payments are ideal for merchants who work on a subscription-type business model where they collect recurring fees from their customers.
 Such automatic payment deductions are categorized under ACH debits.

-In the next section, we’ll look in detail at how the ACH payment process works.
+In the next section, we’ll look l at how the ACH check payment process works.

 An ACH payment gets completed in 3 steps.
 Here’s how: